 Computer Backups Against Ransomware and Other Cybercrime

-Simply put, ransomware is malicious software that criminals trick people into installing on their computers.
-Once installed, the criminals lock out the victim from being able to use their files.
-They use the promise of restoring access to extort money from the computer owner, but there are no guarantees that once the money's paid that that will happen.
+Simply put, ransomware is malicious software that cybercriminals trick users into installing on their computers.
+Once installed, criminals lock out the victim from being able to use their files.
+They offer the promise of restoring file access to extort money from the computer user, but there are no guarantees that once the ransom is paid that, that will happen.

-The best weapon against ransomware is to not be tricked into installing it (see tips for staying safe online).
-The second best weapon is to have good backups for your computer.
+The best defense against ransomware is to not be tricked into installing it.
+See tips for staying safe online.
+Plus, you must have good backups for your computer.
 There are many options available.
-For Cornell faculty and staff, a really good one is the university's Code42 service.
-We recommend that students arrange for their own backup, either to an external drive or a web-based service, or both.
+For Cornell faculty and staff, there's the Certified Desktop program.
+If you haven’t already, ask your IT service group representative to enroll your Cornell-issued computer in Certified Desktop.
+It's recommended that students arrange for their own backups, either to an external hard drive, a cloud-based service, or both.

 Having good backups foils cybercrime like ransomware by letting you restore your computer to a recent point in time before it was infected.
 The version of your computer's hard drive that is owned by the criminal can be wiped out and replaced with one where you're in charge again and they're locked out.